-When preparing the vehicle for long-term storage:
+When preparing a vehicle for long-term storage:

 - Wash the car and wipe the body dry.
 Remove corrosion.
 Paint the surface with damaged paint.
 Apply a preservative to the body.